HandongHCI/HandongHCI.github.io/Courses/HFE00.md

 	- Putting any sketches or drawings are highly recommended.
 	- Minimum requirements
 		- Number of pages: minimum of TWO A4 pages
-		- Language: English (Korean allowed)
+		- Language: English at least 5 out of 10
-		- More than one-third of essays (at least three essays) should be written in English
 	- Upload: Save your essay as PDF, then upload your essay to the LMS system ([https://lms.handong.edu/](https://lms.handong.edu/)).
 	- Honor code
 		- Students should NOT just reuse (copy and paste) sentences from other's articles.
 But they can rephrase others' ideas to express your own opinion.